dotnet/interactive/DEVELOPER-GUIDE.md

 5. Press F5 to launch the Visual Studio Code Extension Development Host.

-6. Run `.NET Interactive: Create new blank notebook` or open a file with the `.ipynb` extension.
+6. Run `Polyglot Notebook: Create new blank notebook` or open a file with the `.ipynb` extension.

 ### Use a local build of the `dotnet-interactive` tool